dimitri-nicolo/calico/master/getting-started/cnx/simple-policy-cnx/index.md

 ---
-title: CNX for Kubernetes Demo
+title: Tigera Secure EE for Kubernetes Demo
 ---

 This guide is a variation of the simple policy demo intended to introduce the extra features of {{site.prodname}} to people already familiar with Project Calico for Kubernetes.